 Here are some helpful suggestions for parents:

 Many will testify that it may take a really long time, but truth always reveals itself.
-Would you rather be known as someone who tells the truth or one who is deceitful?
+Do you want to be a truthful or deceitful person?